 Commercial trade of cryptocurrencies Capital gains from movable private assets are in principal tax exempt in Switzerland.
 At the same time, exchange losses are not tax deductible.
 If, however, a person commercially trades in cryptocurrencies (e.g. because it is a professional security trader), any gains are taxable as self-employed income and in such case, losses are tax deductible.
 The demarcation criteria are based analogously on circular No. 36 of the SFTA on commercial securities trading (cf. third paragraph LU Leaflet and No. 5 ZG Leaflet).
 If an employee or a self-employed receives cryptocurrencies as a salary payment or as a compensation for services, these earnings are subject to income tax (cf. No. 4 ZG Leaflet); moreover, if self-employed persons are paid for their services in cryptocurrencies, this must be allocated to the business assets and in such cases, profits from price rises in cryptocurrencies, if realized, will not be qualified as tax exempt but rather as income from self-employment.

 Mining-Profits are subject to income tax Mining of a cryptocurrency, in simple terms, means offering computer processing power for the operation of e.g. Bitcoin and being paid, in this case, with Bitcoins.
 Both the LU Leaflet and the ZG Leaflet state that mining-profits are generally subject to income tax (cf. third paragraph LU Leaflet and No. 4 ZG Leaflet).

 Cryptocurrencies are not all alike nor are they like other digital assets While the above guidelines generally cover the tax law issues the currently most well-known cryptocurrencies like BTC, Ethereum, Ripple, Litecoin or Dash (cf. No. 1 ZG Leaflet), the question remains how to treat other digital assets (e.g. tokens with specific features) in terms of taxes.
 As such, each digital asset will have to be assessed individually according to its relevant features (cf. first paragraph LU Leaflet and No. 7 ZG Leaflet).

-Due to the dynamics of the developing technologies in the field of cryptocurrencies and digital assets, the legislators and the regulatory bodies need to stay up to speed permanently in order to ensure the law covers the newly appearing phenomena.
+Forecast Due to the dynamics of the developing technologies in the field of cryptocurrencies and digital assets, the legislators and the regulatory bodies need to stay up to speed permanently in order to ensure the law covers the newly appearing phenomena.
 In this context, the Swiss Financial Market Supervisory Authority FINMA has recently published guidance 04/2017 where it raised its concerns with respect to the notable increase in Initial Coin Offerings (ICOs) conducted in Switzerland and the regulatory risks involved.
 The tax administrations will also have to deal increasingly with the topic of cryptocurrencies in the years to come and with experience, more and more precise principles will crystalize regarding the treatment of the cryptocurrencies and digital assets which will prevail on the market.